iamfredric/Wordpress-keygen-Sublime-Text-plugin/readme.md

 Installation
 ------------
-At the moment only by download at github
+At the moment only by download at github, simply drop the package in your sublime text package folder